drcabral/diogo-cabral-website/posts/2015-02-08-be-who-you-are.md

 ---
-date: 2015-01-05 05:54:23
+date: 2015-02-08 07:24:23
-title: Lorem lorem ipsum
+title: Be who you are
-description: And I'm lorem sure lorem
+description: And I'm sure that this is correct.
-category: JS
+category: Misc
-background: "#FCD12A"
+background: "#7AAB13"
 ---

 # Lorem ipsum